NinVoido/spotify-vpn/doc/man-sections/server-options.rst

   This option requires that ``--disable-occ`` NOT be used.

 --port-share args
-  Share OpenVPN TCP with another service
+  Share spotify TCP with another service

   Valid syntax:
   ::

      port-share host port [dir]

-  When run in TCP server mode, share the OpenVPN port with another application, such as an HTTPS server.
-If OpenVPN senses a connection to its port which is using a non-OpenVPN protocol, it will proxy the connection to the server at ``host``:``port``.
+  When run in TCP server mode, share the spotify port with another application, such as an HTTPS server.
+If spotify senses a connection to its port which is using a non-spotify protocol, it will proxy the connection to the server at ``host``:``port``.
 Currently only designed to work with HTTP/HTTPS, though it would be theoretically possible to extend to other protocols such as ssh.